Questions: Should I be concerned about 6 weeks pregnant cramping, back pain or spotting? What should my 6 weeks pregnant belly look like?

 What causes 6 weeks pregnant back pain?

-If you are bleeding with back pain, it could be due to a miscarriage and other causes listed here.
+If you are bleeding with back pain, it could be due to a miscarriage or an ectopic pregnancy and other causes listed here.
+Back pain with fever, burning when you pass urine, or pain in your side could also mean a urinary or kidney infection and needs medical review.

 Since after I was confimed positive,i have been having lower back pain, yesterday I notice some spotting,since then I no longer feel the back pain, I hope my baby is save, am six weeks pregnant ....